alexander-pick/MKMEye/README.md

 1.)
 Compile or download the MKMEye

 2.)
-Change the config and add your MKM Api Key
+Change the config and add your MKM API Key

 3.)
 Start scanning and selling

 ### Support & Donations

 The development of this tool cost me a lot of time recently but it was worth it to see it done now.
-If you like this tool or you are a LGS/Powerseller which wants to use it everyday, please consider a donation.
+If you like this tool or you are an LGS/Powerseller which wants to use it every day, please consider a donation.

-Send me a paypal donation to paypal@alexander-pick.de
+Send me a PayPal donation to paypal@alexander-pick.de

 Or you can buy me something of my amazon wishlist here: